🧬

 Are Dobermanns aggressive by nature?

-Yes, they are high-energy working dogs that require significant physical and mental stimulation to prevent boredom and destructive behavior.
+Yes, they are high-energy working dogs that require significant physical and mental stimulation daily.

 Are they good with children?

-When raised with them, Dobermanns are typically very loyal and protective of children, though supervision is always recommended due to their size.
+When raised with them, Dobermanns are typically very protective and gentle with children in their own family.

-They have a short coat and shed moderately, requiring only minimal grooming compared to long-haired breeds.
+They have a short, single coat and shed moderately, requiring minimal grooming compared to long-haired breeds.

 View Official FCI Standard